-With long periods of snow cover like we are having right now we may soon begin to see symptoms of snow mold.
-Lawns covered in snow for an extended period of time are more likely to have winter injury from a low temperature parasitic fungi because the snow cover creates a perfect microenvironment for the spores to colonize.
+When lawns and cities experience long periods of snow cover homeowners may begin to see symptoms of snow mold.
+Lawns covered in snow for an extended period of time are more likely to have winter injury from a low temperature parasitic fungi because the snow cover creates a perfect micro-environment for the spores to colonize.

 Most snow molds are typically not severe on lawns in the Lee’s Summit area.
 Fungicides are not recommended unless there is a history of the disease or the lawn is highly valued such as a golf green or sports field.
 Preventive fungicide applications should be done in the late fall as close to permanent snow as possible.
 This will help to prevent premature losses of the fungicide due to rain or sun.
 To help control snow molds avoid too much nitrogen in the fall and continue to mow up to winter dormancy, when the grass has finally stopped growing.
 The mowing will help prevent tall grass from laying over and becoming matted which can become a breeding ground of the fungal spores.